sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(duration.minutes).toBe(5000)-->

-Here, the `duration` variable is only used as a container for `minutes` and `seconds` values.
+In the code above, the `duration` variable is only used as a container for `minutes` and `seconds` values.
 By using destructuring we could skip the intermediate variable:

 <!-- const parseMs = (x) => ({minutes: x, seconds: 0}), durationSec = 5 -->